jqbb/jqbb.github.io/index.md

 semesters to feature experts in different fields from quantitative methods.
 Our meetings are over zoom and held on <b>Mondays from 12:30-1:30pm ET</b>.</p>

-<p><a href="https://groups.google.com/g/jqbb">Please join our mailing list/Google Group to receive JQBB information.</a> Please email us directly if you don't have a Google account.</p>
+<p><a href="https://groups.google.com/g/jqbb">Please join our mailing list/Google Group to receive JQBB information.</a> Please brief introduce yourself for verification purpose.
+Email us directly if you don't have a Google account.</p>

 ## Spring 2024 upcoming talks